 Treatment is available for all sexually transmitted infections (STIs), no matter what the cause, to relieve symptoms, even if a cure is not possible.
 Some, but not all, STIs are treated with antibiotics.
 Some of the most common STIs— chlamydia, gonorrhea, and syphilis—are caused by bacteria and are treated and...

-Sexually Transmitted Infections: Genital Exam for Men
+Sexually Transmitted Infections: How a Male Genital Exam Is Done

 During a male genital exam for sexually transmitted infections, the doctor: Looks for discharge from the penis.
 The doctor may put a thin swab into the urethra and take a sample of fluid and cells to test for infections such as chlamydia or gonorrhea.
 Checks the testicles for swelling and tenderness.
 May use a small...